-The allure of carpeting has to do with the fact that it just feels so wonderful against your bare feet, and instantly warms up a space.
-But before you pick out a new carpet, here are a few things to keep in mind:
+Carpeting just feels wonderful against your bare feet, and instantly warms up a room.
+But before you and your spouse pick out a new carpet, here are a few things you should keep in mind:

 While it might be very enticing to have an entire room fully carpeted, there are some drawbacks to having wall-to-wall carpeting.
-Installed carpets invite dust and other allergens which could pose a problem if you or anyone living in your house is asthmatic.
-Thorough cleaning of this type of carpet can be rather difficult because it’s essentially impossible to remove wall-to-wall carpeting once it is installed.
+Installed carpets invite dust and other allergens which could pose a problem if you or your spouse is asthmatic.
+Thorough cleaning of this type of carpet can be rather difficult and expensive, especially if you have pets.
 On the other hand, area rugs are easy to remove and clean, plus they complement hardwood floors rather well.
 The only drawback with area rugs is the fact that they can move around because they are not mounted on the floor, although rug pads can remedy this problem.

 You need to pay attention to the type of carpet that goes on your stairs especially since they are known as high-traffic areas and the carpet covering your stairs will naturally receive a lot of wear and tear.
 Cut-pile carpets are recommended for use on stairs in order to prevent a phenomenon called “grinning” which happens when loops open up around the curls of the stairs which usually happen when you use a looped pile carpet.
 If you really want the best carpet, go for wool carpets which are the most durable and can take the traffic on the stairs.

 3. Double check your carpet’s warranty